• TACMASR home page

 Generally, 1x106 cells from a T75 flask will make a nice cell pellet FFPE block.

 Harvest cells for making an FFPE block: Lift cultured cells in whatever manner you choose.
 Rinse in PBS in a 15ml conical tube, leaving a small amount of PBS on the pelleted cells.
-Transport cell pellet to the TACMASS lab on wet ice.
-TACMASS will fix cells in 10% neutral buffered formalin and prepare cells in a paraffin block, which can then be analyzed similar to an FFPE tissue block.
+Transport cell pellet to the TACMASR lab on wet ice.
+TACMASR will fix cells in 10% neutral buffered formalin and prepare cells in a paraffin block, which can then be analyzed similar to an FFPE tissue block.
 Contact us for an SOP.

 Cultured cells grown on coverslips for immunostaining